 The judiciary is seeking to award one (1) firm-fixed price purchase order as a result of this RFQ based on the lowest priced, technically acceptable quote received.
 In order for a quote to be considered technically acceptable, the vendor must propose an acceptable technical approach for providing the services required by the attached Statement of Work (SOW) and also demonstrate a satisfactory recent history of past performance in performing tasks comparable to those required by the SOW.
-The vendor shall also include a timeline for implementation and milestones for completion of all tasks.
+The vendor shall also include a timeline for implementation and milestones for task completion.

-Questions concerning this RFQ must be submitted by email to Nathaniel Sims at the above listed email address not later than 4:00pm (EST) on Wednesday, September 12, 2018.
-Answers to all questions will be provided to all vendors not later than 4:00pm (EST) on Friday, September 14, 2018.
+Questions concerning this RFQ must be submitted in writing to Nathaniel Sims at the above listed email address not later than Wednesday, September 12, 2018.
+Answers to all questions will be provided to all bidders on not later than Friday, September 14, 2018.